sashankbanda/Audio-to-text-pdf/README.md

 💡 **Issue:** React app fails to start
 ✔️ Run `npm install` before executing `npm start`

+💡 **Issue:** Upload progress bar not updating
+✔️ Ensure you are using the latest browser version and JavaScript is enabled

+💡 **Issue:** PDF download link not working
+✔️ Check that Flask is serving the static directory correctly

 ---

-## 📜 License
+## 📝 License
 This project is licensed under the [MIT License](LICENSE).

 ---

-This guide makes it **super beginner-friendly** while still detailed for advanced users. 🚀🔥
+This guide ensures clarity on the **enhanced upload progress tracking**, **PDF generation**, and **improved error handling** while keeping it beginner-friendly yet detailed for advanced users. 🚀🔥

 Made with ❤️ by **Sashank Banda**